 Kegel exercises strengthen pelvic floor muscles that maintain erection rigidity.
 A British trial demonstrated significant ED improvements when men combined Kegels with lifestyle changes, with results typically visible after 4-6 weeks of consistent practice.

-Diet Impacts Blood Flow
+Healthy Diet Impacts Blood Flow

 Try to limit alcohol to two drinks daily maximum – the CDC confirms excessive alcohol directly impairs sexual performance.
 Smoking constricts blood vessels and must be eliminated completely for optimal results.